colloqi/piSignage/README.md

 PiSignage is a HD capable Digital Signage Player based on standard and off-the-shelf components.
 It connects to TV via HDMI port and can even turn on/off your TV!
 PiSignage is powered from any standard USB source.
-It is based on credit-card sized Raspberry Pi computer and completely solid-state.
+It is based on credit-card sized Raspberry Pi computer(Model B/B+/pi2) and completely solid-state.

 PiSignage can be controlled by connecting it directly to your Smartphone, or over a local wi-fi network from any Browser or by a Central server.